Impermanence is a bitch.

 And it’s not just dying–if you get married or divorced, your copyrights are seriously affected.
 Leslie has relationships with family law attorneys and can help you plan for marriage (or your divorce).
 Your intellectual property is community property in California and some other states, so unless you take affirmative steps to keep it separate you could be in trouble if, well, things change in your life.

 All things end, good and bad; it makes sense to plan for that.
-Email her to ask Leslie how.
+Contact Leslie to see how she can help you plan for your future.